shunny2/ignite-lab-design-system/README.md

 ![ignite-lab](https://user-images.githubusercontent.com/72872854/195959122-706ce769-c55e-4be3-987e-17d4b905280a.png)

 ## About Application

 This project was developed during Rocketseat's Ignite Lab event.
-The project includes React, Storybook, tests, and more.
+The goal is to make a complete documentation of the components and tokens created in Figma.
+The project includes React, Storybook, Figma, tests and more.

 A production version is available at: [https://shunny2.github.io/ignite-lab-design-system/](https://shunny2.github.io/ignite-lab-design-system/)